coriolinus/openapi-gen/README.md

 #### Newtypes

-Types defined with the `newtype: true` extension are wrapped in a newtype.
+Types defined with the `x-newtype: true` extension are wrapped in a newtype.
 The minimum set of derives is:

 - `Debug`
 - `Clone`